igor-bezkrovny/js-profiler/README.md

-jsprofiler - stand-alone Javascript profiler + simple widget
+jsprofiler
 ==========

+Stand-alone Javascript profiler + simple widget.
 Using this profiler allows to find bottlenecks of your javascript application on any platform that.

 Usage